-Section 12.
+Section 10.
+MnCCC Staff

 Support for meeting coordination, research, contracting, billing, vendor monitoring, and other similar services shall be provided by MnCCC staff.

-Section 13.
+Section 11.
+Meeting Notices

 Notice of User Group or committee meetings must be provided via MnCCC’s RSVP system ten (10) days prior to the meeting.
 Notice of a meeting may be waived either before, at, or after such meeting, in writing signed by each User Group member.
-Meetings shall be held at the call of the User Group Chairperson.
-All User Group correspondence shall be sent by RSVP; county’s delegates need to be registered in RSVP to receive notices.
+Meetings shall be held at the call of the User Group Chair.
+All User Group correspondence shall be sent by RSVP; counties’ delegates must be registered on RSVP to receive such notices.
+Each participating member must have at least one representative from their county/agency signed up on RSVP to receive User Group notifications.

-Section 14.

-Each participating member must have at least one representative from their county/agency signed up on MnCCC’s RSVP system to receive user group notifications.

-Section 15.
+Section 12.
+Minimum Meeting Requirements

-The User Group shall meet a minimum of one time per year in June to hold a business meeting to deal with policy, contract, and financial issues.
+The User Group shall meet a minimum of one time per year to deal with policy, contract, and financial matters.
 Officers shall be elected and an annual budget adopted at the annual meeting.
 Business will be conducted and decisions made by vote of the majority of members present.

-Section 16.

-The Advisory Committee will meet at a minimum quarterly.
-Meeting times and locations shall be coordinated by the Chairperson with MnCCC staff.
+The Advisory Committee will meet at least quarterly.
+Meeting times and locations shall be coordinated by the Chair with MnCCC staff.

-Section 17.

 Working Committees shall meet on an as needed basis.
-Meeting times and locations shall be coordinated by the Chairperson with MnCCC staff.
+Meeting times and locations shall be coordinated by the Committee Chair with MnCCC staff.

-Article IV: User Group Fees
+Article III: User Group Fees

 Section l.
+Pay Schedule

-Members of the User Group agree to pay the dues established by the MnCCC Board as provided for in Article X., Sections 2 and 4 of the Bylaws.
+Members of the User Group agree to pay the dues established by the MnCCC Board as provided for in the MnCCC Bylaws.

 Section 2.
-Expense Reimbursement

-2.1.
-Meeting Expenses.

-Meeting expenses incurred by Advisory Committee members (including the Technical Advisor) for attending Advisory Committee meetings shall be reimbursed at actual cost to the county for travel, meal, and lodging expenses.
-Advisory Committee members shall submit travel, lodging, and meal expense accounts in December of each year for reimbursement by MCCC to the county.
+Expense ReimbursementMeeting expenses incurred by Advisory Committee members (including the ISSG Liaison) for attending Advisory Committee meetings shall be reimbursed at actual cost to their respective county for travel, meal, and lodging expenses.
+Advisory Committee members shall submit travel, lodging, and meal expense accounts in December of each year for reimbursement by MnCCC to the county.
 Advisory Committee members' expenses and meeting expenses of the User Group shall be shared equally by all members of the User Group.

-2.2.
-Reimbursement.

-The reimbursement policy described in Section 2.1. above shall also pertain to –MnCCC members appointed to serve on the Joint Integrated Financial System Committee (JIC) whether or not they are members of the Finance/ General Government Advisory Committee.
+This reimbursement policy shall also pertain to MnCCC members appointed to serve on the Integrated Financial System (IFS) Advisory Committee whether or not they are members of the Finance and General Government Advisory Committee.
+The policy shall also pertain to participatory workgroups.

-2.3 Participatory Workgroups.

-The reimbursement policy described in Section 2.1 does also pertain to participatory work groups.
+Section 3.Participatory Workgroups

+Users of new software packages may form their own participatory work group through the F&GG User Group.
+They can elect officers, schedule meetings, and make the decisions necessary for their participatory work group.

 Section 4.

-Participatory Work Groups or new software packages may form their own participatory work group through the F&GG User Group.
-They can elect officers, schedule meetings, and make the decisions necessary for their participatory work group.

-Section 5.
+Required Contract Ratification

-Required Contract Ratification.
-Members of the F&GG User Group agree to pay the dues established by the MnCCC Board as provided for in Article X., Section 2 and 4 of the MnCCC Bylaws.
-The Maintenance and Support Contract shall be ratified by the Governing Board of each Member Agency within 90 days after signing by MnCCC and the chair.
+Members of the F&GG User Group agree to pay the dues established by the MnCCC Board as provided for in the MnCCC Bylaws.
+The Maintenance and Support Contract shall be ratified by the Governing Board of each Member Agency within 90 days after signing by MnCCC and the Chair.
 Voting rights and enhancement rights will be placed on hold for agencies without a ratification statement on file after the 90-day period unless this is waived by the Chair of the F & GG User Group due to extenuating circumstances.
 Member agencies may not submit request for participatory enhancements without a contract ratification on file with MnCCC.
 Member Agencies must promptly pay the assigned rates for maintenance and support when billed by MnCCC.

-Article V: Termination
+Article IV: Termination

 Section 1.
+Termination Requirements